Skip to main content

 • Considered the presentation and disclosure of the Selected Portfolio Emissions Metrics.

 The procedures performed in a limited assurance engagement vary in nature and timing from, and are less in extent than for, a reasonable assurance engagement.
 Consequently, the level of assurance obtained in a limited assurance engagement is substantially lower than the assurance that would have been obtained had a reasonable assurance engagement been performed.
+Accordingly, we do not express a reasonable assurance opinion about whether Temasek’s Selected Portfolio Emissions Metrics have been prepared, in all material respects, in accordance with the Reporting Criteria.

 Inherent Limitations

 The absence of a commonly used generally accepted reporting framework or a significant body of established practice on which to draw to evaluate and measure subject matter allows for different, but acceptable, measurement techniques that can affect comparability between entities and over time.
-As there are currently no legislative requirements or regulation prescribing the preparation, disclosure and verification of the Temasek’s portfolio emissions, the Selected Portfolio Emissions Metrics needs to be read and understood together with the Reporting Criteria.
+As there are currently no legislative requirements or regulation prescribing the preparation, disclosure and verification of Temasek’s portfolio emissions, the Selected Portfolio Emissions Metrics need to be read and understood together with the Reporting Criteria.

 The quantification of the greenhouse gas emissions data underlying the Selected Portfolio Emissions Metrics is subject to inherent uncertainty because of incomplete scientific knowledge used to determine emissions factors and the values needed to combine emissions of different gases, and the estimation uncertainty from the measurement and calculation processes used to quantify emissions within the bounds of existing scientific knowledge.
 This can affect the ability to draw meaningful comparison of Temasek’s portfolio emissions over time.